GRAVEDDIGER/coderhousewinsocket/readme.md

 * PUT /api/product Update the product for the specified id provided through body:{ code, description, price, stock, thumbnail, title,id}
 * DELETE /api/product/:id Deletes the product for the specified id

+## Browser Routes
+* GET /addProducts Basic Web Form that adds a new Product to the database
+* GET /realTimeProducts Shows realtime Database product to all connected users.

 ## FS DAO Service

 To instanciate the class you must provide 2 arguments: